Cutleaf Evergreen Blackberry

 Control

-Because of its food value, SSISC’s approach is to only use mechanical methods to control invasive Cutleaf Evergreen Blackberry, except at a handful of special case sites, which are not accessible to the public.
+Because of its food value, SSISC’s only uses mechanical methods to control invasive Cutleaf Evergreen Blackberry, except at a handful of special case sites, which are not accessible to the public.

 Mechanical Control

-Repeated cutting and mowing can keep plants from over-taking, however cutting followed immediately by root removal proves to be the most effective.
+Repeated cutting and mowing can keep plants from over-taking, however cutting followed immediately by root removal is most effective.
 Pulling canes out of the ground before berry production also helps to control infestations.

 Chemical Control